Calcium aluminate cements: Composition

-CAC cement is sulfate-free and hardens to give mainly hydrated calcium aluminates or carboaluminates (AFm phases: Aluminium Ferrite mono-substituted phases), sometimes accompanied with C–S–H as a minor component, while link=calcium hydroxide|Ca(OH)2 (portlandite) is absent.
-So, CAC cement must not be confused with calcium sulfo-aluminate (CSA) cement.
+CAC cement invented in 1908 by Bied is sulfate-free and hardens to give mainly hydrated calcium aluminates or carboaluminates (AFm phases: Aluminium Ferrite mono-substituted phases), sometimes accompanied with C–S–H as a minor component, while link=calcium hydroxide|Ca(OH)2 (portlandite) is absent.
+So, CAC cement must not be confused with calcium sulfo-aluminate (CSA) cement containing calcium sulfate and invented later in 1936.

 The main constituent, and also the most reactive phase, of calcium aluminate cements is the monocalcium aluminate (CaAl2O4 = CaO · Al2O3, also written as CA in the cement chemist notation).
 It usually contains other calcium aluminates as well as a number of less reactive phases deriving from impurities in the raw materials.
 Rather a wide range of compositions is encountered, depending on the application and the purity of aluminium source used.
 Constituents of some typical formulations include:

 The mineral phases all take the form of solid solutions with somewhat variable compositions.

 Manufacture

 The cement is made by fusing together a mixture of a calcium-bearing material (normally calcium oxide from limestone) and an aluminium-bearing material (normally bauxite for general purposes, or refined alumina for white and refractory cements).

+The melting of the mixture is achieved at 1600 °C and is energy demanding.
+The more elevated temperature explains a part of its higher production costs than for the clinker of ordinary Portland cement sintered at 1450 °C.

 The liquified mixture cools to a vesicular, basalt-like clinker which is ground alone to produce the finished product.
 Because complete melting usually takes place, raw materials in lump-form can be used.
 A typical kiln arrangement comprises a reverberatory furnace provided with a shaft preheater in which the hot exhaust gases pass upward as the lump raw material mix passes downward.
 The preheater recuperates most of the heat in the combustion gases, dehydrates and de-hydroxylates the bauxite and de-carbonates the limestone.
 The calcined material drops into the "cool end" of the melt bath.
 The melt overflows the hot end of the furnace into molds in which it cools and solidifies.
 The system is fired with pulverized coal or oil.
-The cooled clinker ingots are crushed and ground in a ball-mill.
+The cooled clinker ingots are crushed and ground in a ball mill.
 In the case of high-alumina refractory cements, where the mix only sinters, a rotary kiln can be used.